yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 This is an ongoing WIP document, mainly for my own personal records of what Malaysian durian cultivars I've personally tried.

-And also what I haven't tried (which is the much more massively longer list).
-If only I lived in Malaysia; would be so much easier to complete this haha.
+And also easily lets me see what I haven't tried (which is the massively longer list).
+If only I lived in Malaysia; would be so much easier to complete this list haha.

-Starting in numerical 'D' order, followed by other varieties not registered with the Malaysian Agricultural Research and Development Institute (Mardi)
+Starts in numerical 'D' order, followed by other varieties not registered with the Malaysian Agricultural Research and Development Institute (Mardi)

-Hence can also give my own personal views on each variety.
-Naturally different people and tastes will feel differently from me.
+Since listed here are those I have personally tried, I also give my own personal views on each variety.
+Take it with a pinch of salt; naturally different people have their own opinions and taste preferences.

 <u>D1 江海 (Gang Hai)</u>